 Alternative passive solar building techniques such as adobe, earth brick, rammed earth, sand bag, and earth ship will be presented, along with environmental and aesthetic design considerations.
 Prerequisite: CTM 120.
 Three lecture.

 CTM 236 (3)

-Photovoltaics and Wind Power through Summer 2015
+Photovoltaics and Wind Power

 This course will define the design and installation of photovoltaic and wind power systems.
 Emphasis will be placed on electrical safety and operation of trade tools and equipment and job site safety.
 Topics covered: photovoltaic and wind power system plans, safety, electrical materials and fittings, solar cell panel and wind generator wiring techniques, battery systems, inverters and charge controllers.
 Prerequisite: CTM 150.
 Three lecture.

 Innovative and alternative building techniques such as steel framing, SIP, Integra or Rastra block, adobe, earth brick, rammed earth, cast earth, sand bag, papercrete, straw bale and earth ship will be presented along with environmental and aesthetic design considerations.
 These concepts will be integrated with a “pattern language” and passive solar design approach for student design projects.
 Recommended: CTM 123/124, CTM 235, CTM 120, or prior construction related experience.
 Three lecture; one lab.
 May be taken for S/U credit with instructor approval.

 Building layout and surveying to establish building location for excavation and for the accurate placement of the building foundation, including finish floor elevation.
 Three lecture.